algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 static int NbrEachWine(Tank[] a, Tank[] b)
 {
     var d = 0; // number of wines
-    var nbrWinesA = NbrWines(a); // Get the number of wines in array a

-    if (nbrWinesA == 0)
-        return 0; // Return 0 if there are no wines in array a to avoid division by zero

     for (var i = 0; i < a.Length; i++)
     {
         for (var j = 0; j < a[i].Wine.Length; j++)